kovzol/groebner-solitaire/README.md

 An [installed version](http://prover-test.geogebra.org/~kovzol/groebner-solitaire/groebner-solitaire.html) can be tried out.
 A [video](https://www.youtube.com/watch?v=Xbpr2Fp_NvY) describes how a typical game flow looks like.

 This project is a work-in-progress.
-Currently only one game level is included and the solution is hardcoded.
+Currently only two game levels are included.
+The level can be selected by appending `?level=0` or `?level=1` to the URL.

 Author: Zoltán Kovács <zoltan@geogebra.org>